 The latest, 83rd February edition of theMICAM, the international footwear exhibition, saw 44,610 certified visitors – a 5% uplift compared to the February 2016 event.
 The biggest share of new international visitors came from Russia (a growth rate of 18%), Ukraine (+20%) and South Korea (+53%).
 Some of Italy’s biggest and most well-known luxury labels, such as Fendi, Ferragamo, Gucci, Prada and Tod's, participated in the show for the first time, which certainly must have helped to spark the interest of Eastern European and Asian buyers, as well as the new, attractive display layout.

 www.themicam.com

-ISKO

-DENIM MEETS ATHLEISURE

-At the latest ISPO exhibition, denim manufacturer Isko and design think tank Creative Room presented Isko Arquas, a line of jeans fabrics suitable for workout-aholics.
-Its aim is to make it possible for active and energetic consumers to wear cool denim styles every minute of their lives, even when doing yoga or hiking.
-The farbrics’ performance aspects include a 4-way stretch, wind protection, water repellency, and thermal insulation.
-The line was awarded a prize from ISPO Brandnew Awards.

-www.isko.com.tr